Can developers rotate their Okta DCR credentials?

 Log in to Konnect and select Dev Portal from the menu.

-Navigate to Application Auth to see the authentication strategies for your API Products.
+Navigate to Application Auth to see the authentication strategies for your APIs.

-Click the DCR Providers tab to see all existing DCR providers.
+Click the DCR Provider tab to see all existing DCR providers.

 Navigate to the Auth Strategy tab, then click New Auth Strategy to create an auth strategy that uses the DCR provider: